thegetty/egypt-classical-world/content/about.md

 </svg>
 {{< /q-class >}}

 Unless otherwise indicated, the text of this work and figs.1.4a–b are licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
-To view a copy of this license, visit creativecommons.org/licenses/by-nc/4.0/.
 All other images are reproduced with the permission of the rights holders acknowledged in captions and expressly excluded from the CC BY-NC license covering the rest of this publication.
 These images may not be reproduced, copied, transmitted, or manipulated without consent from the owners, who reserve all rights.

 **Published by the J. Paul Getty Museum, Los Angeles**<br />
 Getty Publications<br />